-But you really don’t need commercial survival food to be prepared.
+You really don’t need commercial survival food to be prepared.
 In fact, you can find everything you need at your local supermarket or grocery store (if you know what to look for.)

 - Look for foods that have a long shelf life.

 - Look for foods that you normally eat, and buy a couple extra every time you go to the store.
 (A survival situation isn’t the best time to be experimenting with new foods.)

-- Bulk beans and rice – Believe it or not you can sustain yourself for a very long period of time on little more than beans and rice.
-For under a hundred dollars you can build up a decent size stockpile that will last for awhile.
+- Bulk beans and rice – Believe it or not, you can sustain yourself for a very long period of time on little more than beans and rice.
+For under a hundred dollars, you can build up a decent size stockpile that will last for a while.

-Hunting: At a minimum I would suggest buying a .22 rifle.
-They’re inexpensive and you can stockpile a very large amount of ammo without breaking the bank.
+Hunting: At a minimum, I would suggest buying a .22 rifle.
+They’re inexpensive, and you can stockpile a very large amount of ammo without breaking the bank.
 Buy one now, learn how to use it, and be confident in the fact that during an emergency you can provide for your family.

-Fishing: If you live anywhere near water, you should have a fishing pole and a basic tackle box.
+Fishing: If you live anywhere near water you should have a fishing pole and a basic tackle box.
 For under $50 you can buy enough gear to feed your family indefinitely.